codeigniter4/docs-update/docs/installation/upgrade_database.md

     > - `$this->db->join('comments', 'comments.id = blogs.id');` to `$builder->join('comments', 'comments.id = blogs.id');`
     > - `$this->db->having('user_id',  45);` to `$builder->having('user_id',  45);`

-6. CI4 does not provide [Database Caching](https://www.codeigniter.com/userguide3/database/caching.html) layer known from CI3, so if you need to cache the result, use [Caching](../libraries/caching.md) instead.
+6. CI4 does not provide <a href="https://www.codeigniter.com/userguide3/database/caching.html" target="_blank">Database Caching</a> layer known from CI3, so if you need to cache the result, use [Caching](../libraries/caching.md) instead.

 ## Code Example